Per Mertesacker

 At national level, Mertesacker played for Germany at the under-20 and under-21 levels, prior to debuting for the senior side in 2004 against Iran.
 Upon his debut, Mertesacker established himself as Germany's first-choice centre back for ten years, participating in UEFA European Championship in 2008 and 2012, as well as the 2006, 2010 and 2014 FIFA World Cups, winning the latter.
-He would retire from international competition following this win.
+He retired from international competition following this win.

 Mertesacker has developed other ventures, including the "Per Mertesacker Stiftung", a charitable foundation that helps support amateur sportsmen, and the poor.
-He would transition into coaching following his retirement, taking charge of the Arsenal Academy.
+He transitioned into coaching following his retirement, taking charge of the Arsenal Academy.

 Early life

 The second of three sons, Mertesacker was raised in Pattensen, a small town on the outskirts of the city of Hanover.
 He began playing football alongside his brothers at the local amateur club TSV Pattensen before joining Hannover 96, where their father was a part-time coach.
 As a youth player Mertesacker was neither a highly regarded prospect or had any ambitions of being a professional footballer and chose to study for his abitur with the goal of entering tertiary education.